hminle/car-behavioral-cloning-with-pytorch/README.md

 ## Overview

 I create this project after watching Siraj's video about how to simulate a self-driving car.
-Instead using Keras to build a model, I want to using Pytorch for the model and training.
+Instead using Keras to build a model, I want to use Pytorch for the model and training.

 The repo is inspired by [naokishibuya](https://github.com/naokishibuya).
 I adapt his augmentation methods.